EntityEvolution/ev-hud/README.md

 ### [Discord](https://discord.com/invite/u4zk4tVTkG)

 # License
 This project does not contain a license, therefore you are not allowed to add one and claim it as yours.
 You are not allowed to sell this nor re-distribute it.
+You are not allowed to change/add a license.
 If you want to modify or make an agreement, you can contact me.
 Pull requests are accepted as long as they do not contain breaking changes.
-You can read more [here](https://opensource.stackexchange.com/questions/1720/what-can-i-assume-if-a-publicly-published-project-has-no-license)
+You can read more [HERE](https://opensource.stackexchange.com/questions/1720/what-can-i-assume-if-a-publicly-published-project-has-no-license)

 ## Framework
 - PMA-voice ~ Go to your pma-voice, and between 194-195, add the following `exports['ev-hud']:currentVoiceMode(voiceMode)`